top of page

 musical theater productions as well as in the Roanoke Symphony Chorus.
 Kirsten enjoys sharing her love of the arts with all her students!

 Alaina Miller has studied dance for 14 years and graduated in 2021 from Floyd Ward’s elite ensemble.
 She has studied a variety of dance genres including: contemporary, jazz, lyrical, ballet, pointe, modern, tap, and hip hop.
 As a dance student, Alaina also attended Radford University’s International Summer Intensive program for 3 years.
 During her time as a competition dancer, Alaina received numerous awards including: Overall Highest Scoring Solo at Turn It Up, Southeast Showdown, and Celebration Talent; All Star Dancer at Showstopper; Technique Award at World Class Talent Experience and Turn It Up; and Dancer of the Year Finalist with Celebration Talent.
 She also received numerous scholarships: Floyd Ward Modern Dance Scholarship, Break the Floor Productions Nationals Scholarship, 24Seven Non-Stop Dancer Scholarship, and dance scholarship to AMDA College of Performing Arts in NY.
-Along with recieving numerous awards, she performed in the opening act at Showstopper Nationals, attended master classes at the Dance Awards, and plans to assist the master teachers at the Turn It Up Convention fall 2021.
+Along with receiving numerous awards, she performed in the opening act at Showstopper Nationals, attended master classes at the Dance Awards, and plans to assist the master teachers at the Turn It Up Convention fall 2021.
 Today, Alaina attends Virginia Western Community College studying visual design and culinary arts.
 She continues to dance with Mental Health in Motion which aims at providing mental health education, advocacy, and awareness for hospitals, universities, support groups, awareness day events, schools, and arts showcases.
 Since 2015, Alaina has been a substitute teacher and a student teacher at Floyd Ward.
-She is a creative, has an eye for detail, and gives instruction in a way kids can understand and apply.
+She is a creative choreographer, has an eye for detail, and gives instruction in a way children can understand and apply.
 At Floyd Ward, she enjoys using her talents to teach, edit music, choreograph dances, and give private lessons.

 Chelsea Roark is a graduate of Hollins University with a major in Clinical Psychology and a minor in Dance.
 While attending Hollins, she studied dance abroad in Berlin and Dresden, Germany.
 She was a part of Hollins dance programs including Fall and Spring Dance Works, ACDA, and traveled with groups to Brooklyn, NY and Chapel Hill, NC for further study and master classes.